 Noe Valley

-A favorite among tech professionals and families, Noe Valley offers a suburban feel with easy access to downtown and the Peninsula.
+Noe Valley is a favorite among tech professionals and families who want that rare combination of a suburban feel with easy access to downtown and the Peninsula.

-The median home price stands around $2.15 million, up 3.2% year-over-year.
-Homes here sell quickly, often with multiple offers, reflecting ongoing demand for family-friendly layouts and outdoor space.
+The median home price stands at around $2.15 million, up 3.2% year-over-year.
+Homes here sell quickly, often with multiple offers, which reflects ongoing demand for family-friendly layouts and outdoor space.

 Inner Sunset

-This neighborhood continues to attract buyers looking for value relative to the west side of the city.
-Known for its proximity to Golden Gate Park and UCSF, Inner Sunset is popular with both homeowners and investors.
+The Inner Sunset keeps attracting buyers looking for value relative to the west side of the city.
+Its proximity to Golden Gate Park and UCSF makes it popular with both homeowners and investors who know what they’re doing.

-The median price is around $1.68 million, showing 2.5% annual growth.
-Well-maintained homes sell rapidly, particularly those near transit and retail corridors.
+The median price sits at around $1.68 million, showing 2.5% annual growth.
+Well-maintained homes move fast, especially those near transit lines and retail corridors.

 Bernal Heights

 The median price is approximately $1.49 million, with a 3.8% year-over-year increase.
-Buyers value its neighborhood charm, strong community feel, and quick access to the Mission and South Bay via I-280.
+Buyers are drawn to its neighborhood charm, strong community feel, and quick access to the Mission and the South Bay via I-280.

 SoMa (South of Market)

-The median price is $1.08 million, reflecting flat growth over the past year.
-However, investors are eyeing the neighborhood for long-term rebound potential, especially with future transit and commercial revitalization plans.
+The median price sits at $1.08 million, reflecting flat growth over the past year.
+But investors are keeping a close eye on the neighborhood for long-term rebound potential, especially with future transit and commercial revitalization plans in the pipeline.

 San Francisco Rental Market Overview

-The San Francisco rental market in 2025 is demonstrating renewed strength after a prolonged period of pandemic-era volatility.
-With the return of tech-sector stability, increased return-to-office policies, and continued housing affordability challenges, rental demand has surged—particularly in core neighborhoods and transit-accessible zones.
+The San Francisco rental market in 2026 is showing renewed strength after a prolonged period of pandemic-era volatility.
+With tech-sector stability returning, increased return-to-office policies taking hold, and housing affordability challenges keeping buyers out of the ownership market, rental demand has surged across core neighborhoods and transit-accessible zones.
+According to CoStar’s latest market data, San Francisco ranks among the top five U.S. cities for rental demand recovery heading into 2026.

-Rising home prices and mortgage rates have kept many would-be buyers in the rental market, contributing to strong competition for high-quality units and consistent rental price growth across the city.
+Rising home prices and mortgage rates have kept many would-be buyers in the rental pool, fueling strong competition for high-quality units and driving consistent rental price growth across the city.

 Average Rent Prices in San Francisco

-As of Q1 2025, average monthly rent prices in San Francisco are as follows:
+As of Q1 2026, average monthly rent prices in San Francisco break down across unit types as follows.

-Compared to 2024, this represents a 3.6% annual increase, driven primarily by demand recovery in downtown and tech-centric neighborhoods.
-While rental prices have not yet returned to pre-2020 peaks in all segments, the overall upward trend is now well established.
+Compared to 2024, rents are up around 3.6% on an annual basis, driven by demand recovery in downtown and tech-centric neighborhoods.
+Rental prices have not yet returned to pre-2020 peaks across every segment, but the upward trend is now firmly established.

 Rent by Neighborhood